-If you lined up 1000 randomly selected people from across the earth, none of them would share exactly the same skin tone.
+If you lined up 1000 randomly selected people from across the earth, none of them would share the exact same skin tone.
 You could arrange them from darkest to lightest and there wouldn't be a single tie.
-Of course, the continuity of skin tone hasn't stopped humans from assigning each other to discrete skin-color categories like "black" and "white"--categories that have no basis in biology but nonetheless go on to determine the social, political, and economic wellbeing of their members.
+Of course, the continuity of skin tone hasn't stopped humans from assigning each other to discrete skin-color categories like black and white—categories that have no basis in biology but nonetheless go on to determine the social, political, and economic well-being of their members.

 Categorical labeling is a tool that humans use to resolve the impossible complexity of the environments we grapple to perceive.
-Like so many human faculties, it's adaptive and miraculous, but it also contributes to some of the deepest problems that face our species.
+Like so many human faculties, it's adaptive and miraculous, but it also contributes to some of the deepest problems that we face.

 Carroll, J. B. (ed.)
 (1997) .
 Language, Thought, and Reality: Selected Writings of Benjamin Lee Whorf.
 Cambridge, Mass.: Technology Press of Massachusetts Institute of Technology.